China–New Zealand relations: Taiwan

+Ministry said their visit to Taiwan violated the One China policy and amounted to foreign interference in China's internal affairs.

+New Zealand Prime Minister Christopher Luxon described the ban on the four lawmakers as "entirely inappropriate" and said that the NZ government would raise the matter with their Chinese counterparts.

 Hong Kong national security law, 2020

 On 9 July, Foreign Minister Winston Peters announced that New Zealand would review "the setting of its relationship" with Hong Kong in response to the introduction of the Hong Kong national security law earlier that month.
 On 28 July, New Zealand suspended its extradition treaty with Hong Kong, with Foreign Minister Peters stating that the new law "eroded rule-of-law principles" and undermined the "one country, two systems" rule.
 Prime Minister Ardern also criticised the new law for violating New Zealand's principles of freedom of association and the right to take a political view.
 In response, the Chinese Embassy criticised the New Zealand Government for violating international law and norms, and interfering in China's internal affairs.
 On 3 August, China suspended its extradition agreement with New Zealand in retaliation to NZ's suspension of its extradition agreement with Hong Kong.
 In response, Foreign Minister Peters' office countered that New Zealand lacked an extradition agreement with China.

 On 6 October, New Zealand joined a group of 39 mainly US-aligned countries alongside Albania, Bosnia-Herzegovina, Canada, Haiti Honduras, and Japan in issuing a joint statement at the United Nations to denounce China for its treatment of ethnic minorities and for curtailing freedoms in Hong Kong.

 On 18 November, the New Zealand Foreign Minister Nanaia Mahuta joined her Australian, Canadian, British and United States counterparts in issuing a joint statement condemning the disqualification of pro-democracy legislators as a breach of Hong Kong's autonomy and rights under the framework of the Sino-British Joint Declaration.
 In response, the Chinese Foreign Ministry's spokesperson Zhao Lijian issued a warning to the Five Eyes countries, stating that "No matter if they have five eyes or 10 eyes, if they dare to harm China's sovereignty, security and development interests, they should beware of their eyes being poked and blinded."
 In response, Mahuta defended New Zealand's commitment to free speech, free media, and democracy.